Japan Ski Tours

 Days 2-5: Storm Chase in the Iwate region

-One of the days we'll hire out a CAT and ski down an abandoned ski hill.
-More info about what to expect from the CAT here
+One of the days we'll hire out a Cat for a half day and ski down an abandoned ski hill.
+More info about what to expect from the Cat here

 .

-On the evening of day 5 we'll pack up our things and head 2 hours north to Aomori--where the next destination of Hakkoda is located.
+On the afternoon of day 5 we'll pack up our things and head 2 hours north to Aomori--where the next destination of Hakkoda is located.

 Days 6-7: Ski Hakkoda in Aomori